karl-schultz/Pharmaceuticals-DataVisualization/README.md

-# Module5Challenge
+# Pharmaceuticals-DataVisualization
-Karl Schultz's submission for Week 4 Challenge assignment for University of Oregon Data Analytics Bootcamp.
+This project visualizes data looking to see if a new skin-cancer medication outperforms competitors already on the market.
+Data from an animal study on 249 mice with SCC tumors is used.
+Matplotlib and pandas are used to visualize and summarize the data.
+Statistical analysis is also used to see if the new medication outperforms those already on the market.
 To run this project, simply load KSchultz_Module45hallenge.ipnyb as well as Mouse_metadata.csv and study_results.csv files into Jupyter Notebook.
 Then run .ipnyb file cell by cell to process analysis results.